Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 Hop on the train at Dinas ([Rhondda](https://www.rctcbc.gov.uk/EN/Tourism/Home.aspx)) and head down to Cardiff where you change trains for London.

 Got to St Pancras early?
-Great, you can check your bags [into a locker](https://www.left-baggage.co.uk/en) and pick one of these things to do around St Pancras:
+Great, you can check your bags [into a locker](https://www.left-baggage.co.uk/en) and pick one of these things to do nearby:

 * [British Library](https://www.bl.uk/).
 There’s always something to have a browse through at this cathedral of knowledge and it’s a nice place to sit and have cuppa.
 * [Crick Institute](https://www.crick.ac.uk/whats-on/exhibitions).
 While we are in St Pancras working out whether we should get a latte or a moccacino to take on Eurostar, some of the world’s leading scientists are working at the cutting edge of biomedical research.
 Curious to find out more?
 Pop over the road to the Crick Institute exhibition.